HongSon412/HongSon412/README.md

 Hi 👋 My name is Hoàng Thanh Sơn
 ================================

-Data Analysis
+Data Engineer
 -------------

 Hello!
 My name is Hoàng Thanh Sơn.
 You can call me Sơn.
-I am currently a year 2 student at University of Information And Technology.
+I am currently a year 33 student at University of Information And Technology.

 * 🌍  I'm based in Việt Nam
 * ✉️  You can contact me at [hoanghongson0412@gmail.com](mailto:hoanghongson0412@gmail.com)